-- All Committee hearings and meetings are closed to the public. - The Committee may hear the student, the faculty member, and any other individual who may be knowledgeable or may have information to share with the Committee regarding the suspected offense.
-Each person will meet with the Committee on an individual basis. - The Committee may consider relevant written reports, discussions with involved parties, examinations, papers, or other related documents. - The Committee must be comprised of a minimum of three people, who must be present either in person or via video-conference. - All decisions shall be made by majority vote. - The student has the right to appear in person before the Committee in order to present their case, but, after proper notice of a hearing, the Committee may proceed, notwithstanding the student's absence. - The hearing is academic in nature and non-adversarial.
-Student representation by an attorney or other counsel is not permitted. - Audio recordings of the Hearing are not permitted. - The chair of the committee shall prepare an executive summary that includes a written record of the charges that were reviewed, evidence that was considered, the decision that was made, and any instructions for follow-up. - All information supporting the charges made against a student shall be presented first.
-Following this presentation, the student who has been accused of a violation will present their side of this issue, submitting to the Committee information that they choose to submit to support the student's stance or position.
-The CAI Officer, or their designee, or other members of the Administration may also meaningfully participate in this information exchange.
-Pursuant to the Touro University Code of Conduct, the student is expected not to obstruct the investigation or proceedings. - The student, their accuser, the Committee, and/or Touro University's representatives may raise questions about the information under review so that all aspects of the case are clarified.
+- All Committee hearings and meetings are closed to the public. - The Committee may hear the student, the faculty member or proctor, and any other individual who may be knowledgeable or may have information to share with the Committee regarding the suspected offense.
+Each person will meet with the Committee on an individual basis.

+- The Committee may consider relevant written reports, discussions with involved parties, examinations, videos, papers, screen shots, social media posts, or other related documents. - The Committee must be comprised of a minimum of three people, who must be present either in person or via video-conference, and may not be the faculty member of the course in question. - All decisions shall be made by majority vote. - The student has the right to appear before the Committee, in person or via video conference, in order to present his/her case, but, after proper notice of a hearing, the Committee may proceed, notwithstanding the student's absence. - The hearing is academic in nature and non-adversarial.
+Student representation by an attorney or other representative at the hearing is not permitted.
+However, the student may bring a support person to accompany them and be present in an anteroom, put not participate, in the hearing. - Audio recordings of the hearing are not permitted and transcripts are not required. - All information supporting the charges made against a student shall be presented first.
+Following this presentation, the student who has been accused of a violation will present his/her side of the matter by submitting to the Committee information that he/she chooses to submit to support their stance or position.
+The CAI Officer, his or her designee, Office of Institutional Compliance or other members of the faculty and Administration may also meaningfully participate in this information exchange.
+Pursuant to the Touro University Code of Conduct, the student is expected to conduct themselves harmoniously so as not to obstruct the investigation or proceedings. - The student, his/her accuser, the Committee, and/or Touro University System's representatives may raise questions about the information under review so that all aspects of the case are clarified.